-As previously discussed, a single runway configuration was assumed to represent the current airfield layout at ORF due to low usage of Runway 14/32, which is recognized by the FAA.
 Based on the airfield capacity calculations for a single runway configuration, the Airport would currently be at approximately 27.8 percent of capacity and would only reach approximately 38.0 percent capacity by PAL 4 if Runway 14/32 is closed; therefore, based on this model, a single runway configuration can adequately accommodate forecasted growth; however, it is important to remember that only certain criteria was considered during the analysis.

-Although the ASV depicts that the Airport has adequate capacity, and as previously discussed, the model was based on average daily demand and average hourly demand in the peak month.
-As such, during busiest hours, ORF sees significantly higher peaks, as shown in the forecasts presented in Chapter 3; therefore, during the busiest hours of operation, throughput capacity may be a concern, as commercial, cargo, and general aviation activities are expected to increase throughout the forecast horizon; however, it must be noted that the industry norm is to build necessary airport infrastructure for the PMAD, rather than the top peak which is often not cost effective.
-FAA criteria for use of AIP/PFC is aligned to infrastructure needs for PMAD.
-Acknowledging this, the Airport's desire is to build infrastructure that achieves a higher level of service than industry norms.
+Although the ACM depicts that the Airport has adequate capacity, and as previously discussed, the model was based on average daily demand and average hourly demand.
+As such, during busy hours, ORF sees significantly higher peaks, as shown in the forecasts presented in Chapter 3; therefore, during the busiest hours of operation, throughput capacity may be a concern, as commercial, cargo, and general aviation activities are expected to increase throughout the forecast horizon.